What others say about us

 - 2016/17 External Annual Audit Report (PDF 928KB)

 - 2015/16 External Annual Audit Report (PDF 1,329KB)

 - 2014/15 External Annual Audit Report (PDF 1,420KB)

 - 2012/13 Target Best Value Audit Work (PDF 270KB)

 Local Scrutiny Plan

 The Local Scrutiny Plan was previously known as the Assurance and Improvement Plan (AIP).
-The AIP identified a rolling programme of planned and risk based scrutiny for the council, based on the shared risk assessment, over a three year period.
-The last AIP for the period 2014-2017 is published below.
+The AIP identified a rolling programme of planned and risk based scrutiny for the council, based on the shared risk assessment, over a three-year period.
+The last Assurance and Improvement Plan for 2014/17 (PDF 371KB) is available.